Undergraduate Research Day at the Capitol

 Call for Nominations for Student Representatives from MU

-The University of Missouri System is seeking nominations for undergraduates to share their university research experiences with state lawmakers in Jefferson City for Undergraduate Research Day at the Capitol on March 4, 2014.
-The deadline for University of Missouri nominees is Monday, November 11, 2013.
+The University of Missouri System is seeking nominations for undergraduates to share their university research experiences with state lawmakers in Jefferson City for Undergraduate Research Day at the Capitol in Spring 2015.
+The deadline for University of Missouri nominees is Friday, November 14, 2015.
 An application is available here.

 The purpose of this event is to demonstrate to lawmakers in Jefferson City the unique opportunities undergraduate students have to participate with faculty in research at the University of Missouri.
 Many lawmakers do not differentiate between regional colleges and public research universities, and we hope this opportunity to showcase our undergraduate researchers will help make the distinction.
 We will also use this event to underscore higher education's role in developing educated citizens and preparing a work force with the necessary skills to further the economic growth of the state.

 We are seeking undergraduates who have been significantly involved in the research enterprise of the university either with their own project or through meaningful involvement with an on-going faculty project.
 To qualify for participation in this event, nominees must meet the following criteria:

 - Students must be undergraduates at MU during the 2014-2015 Academic Year.

 - Research must have been completed under the guidance of an MU faculty member.

 - Research projects must represent significant investment of time by the student outside of normal course requirements and class projects.